Melbourne-Backpack/melbourne-backpack/README.md

 <a href="https://youtu.be/XtpU9N3Mslo" target="blank">Demo on YouTube <img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/youtube.svg" alt="tnathu-ai" height="30" width="40" /></a>
 </p>

+## Overview
+The name suggests a free platform that packs all necessary information about studying and living in Melbourne into a package (thus the name "Melbourne backpack") and makes it available across all mobile devices.
+The app, designed by RMIT students who will be transferring to RMIT Melbourne, would be ideal for anybody looking for practical tips to help them research about this information.

 ## 📌Features
 This React Native + Firebase + Expo app contains a few key features that all apps backed by Fireabase support: